On this page

 MOTO | 0.67% | € 0.11 |

-Merchant acquirers and ISO’s will offer card terminals as part of their package and offer a monthly fee with minimum contracts (typically longer than 2 years).
+Merchant acquirers and ISO’s will often offer card terminals as part of their package and offer a monthly fee with minimum contracts (typically longer than 2 years).
 Longer contracts tend to lead to lower monthly fees.
+Merchants can also buy card machines outright but they are typically leased on a monthly basis.

 The card terminal costs will sometimes be paid directly to the terminal provider and not the acquirer or ISO.